Equidistribution of Hodge loci II: Introduction

+The distribution of the Hodge locus has been investigated independently and concomitantly by Baldi--Klingler--Ullmo in \cite{baldiklinglerullmo}.
+Additionally to striking results on the atypical Hodge locus (see also \cite{klinglerotwinowska} for prior work), they prove several properties about the typical Hodge locus that echo the present work, namely that the typical Hodge locus is either empty or dense, and is always empty when the level is at least $3$.

-Finally, let us mention that several results analogous to \Cref{maink3} for algebraic families parametrized by Shimura varieties have been settled in arithmetic situations over rings of integers of number fields and over curves defined over finite fields: indeed Charles proved \cite{charles1} that there are infinitely many places where the reduction of two elliptic curves are isogenous ; Shankar and Tang \cite{shankartang} proved that an abelian surface over a number field with real multiplication has infinitely many specializations which are isogenous to the self-product of an elliptic curve and in collaboration with Maulik in \cite{maulikshankartang1} they derive similar results for ordinary abelian surface over the function field of a curve over a finite field.
-Finally the analogous statement of \Cref{maink3} for K3 type variations of Hodge structures over curves has been proved in the number field setting in \cite{sstt} and over curves over finite fields in \cite{maulikshankartang2}.
-It is thus interesting to further explore other analogous statements of \Cref{main}, \Cref{maink3} and \Cref{Torelliequidistribution} over number fields for algebraic families of varieties and over varieties over finite fields.
+Several results analogous to \Cref{maink3} for algebraic families parameterized by Shimura varieties have been settled in arithmetic situations over rings of integers of number fields and over curves defined over finite fields: indeed Charles proved \cite{charles1} that there are infinitely many places where the reduction of two elliptic curves are isogenous ; Shankar and Tang \cite{shankartang} proved that an abelian surface over a number field with real multiplication has infinitely many specializations which are isogenous to the self-product of an elliptic curve and in collaboration with Maulik in \cite{maulikshankartang1} they derive similar results for ordinary abelian surface over the function field of a curve over a finite field.
+Finally the analogous statement of \Cref{maink3} for K3 type variations of Hodge structures over curves has been proved in the number field setting in \cite{sstt,tayoubad} and over curves over finite fields in \cite{maulikshankartang2}.
+It is thus interesting to further explore other analogous statements of \Cref{main}, \Cref{maink3} and \Cref{Torelliequidistribution} over number fields and function fields situations.